foxen-nicholas/seir_526_p4/Nicholas-Foxen-p4-pitch.md

 For my Project 4 of my Software Immersive class, I have decided to recreate my Project 1 into a platformer using Unity.
 For my Project 1, I started making a game inspired by the upcoming Bill and Ted 3 and feel like it would be a fun learning experience to build it out in Unity now.
 I have always had a passion for video games and would love to learn how to create my own with the power of Unity!

+In the first iteration, I used HTML, CSS, and JavaScript.
+The gameboard was created using canvas and learning how to add sprites and other objects sure was fun...
+This time I feel like I will be able to accomplish something closer to my original goal that I had with the first one.

+I would like to create a basic platformer that sees Bill and Ted in an enviroment where they need to collect 3 items left in the level before a door opens to advance to the next level.
+Let's see how far close to this goal I can get!!

 ## Project Name, My Name, and Tech Used
 *Be Excellent To Each Other II*
 *Nicholas Foxen*